If you think of yourself as an eco-friendly couple, all the plastic, rubbish, car travel and more associated with a wedding can be tough to swallow.

 15. Custom Wooden Name Tags – £1.50, Etsy

 Use these wooden name tags as both a place card and a favour and your guests will have a cute keepsake to take home.
-You can also attach them to your guest’s glass so they can reuse it during the night, cutting down on washing up.
-The wood is sustainably sourced, stamped with black ink and finished with ribbon.
+You have to love two uses in one!

 16. Biodegradable Favour Bags – £5, Etsy